-Mitchell Evan Haniger…married to Amanda…graduated from Archbishop Mitty HS (CA)…attended Cal Poly San Luis Obispo for three years…earned Big West Freshman of the Year honors in 2010…named Big West Conference Player of the Year as a junior in 2012…his brother, Jason, was the Pirates 19th-round pick in 2008 draft out of Georgia Tech.
+Mitchell Evan Haniger…resides in Santa Cruz, CA with his wife, Amanda and daughter, Karly…graduated from Archbishop Mitty HS (CA)…attended Cal Poly San Luis Obispo for three years…earned Big West Freshman of the Year honors in 2010…named Big West Conference Player of the Year as a junior in 2012…his brother, Jason, was the Pirates 19th-round pick in 2008 draft out of Georgia Tech.

 The Totals - Hit .285 (170x596) with 90 runs, 38 doubles, 4 triples, 26 home runs, 93 RBI, 70 walks, a .366 on-base percentage, a .493 slugging percentage and an .859 OPS in 157 games with the Mariners...All-Star - Named to his 1st career AllStar Game…went 0-for-2 as a defensive replacement at the Midsummer Classic in Washington, D.C...Leader - Ranked among the top-20 American League leaders in batting (19th), runs (T14th), hits (T8th), doubles (13th), RBI (10th), walks (T13th), on-base percentage (11th), slugging percentage (16th), OPS (10th) and extra-base hits (T12th, 68)...Voting Season - Finished 11th in American League MVP balloting with 16 votes...Good Company - Became 1 of 7 Mariners outfielders in club history (done 16x) with at least 25 home runs and 90 RBI in a season…is the first Mariners outfielder to do so since Raúl Ibañez in 2006 and, at 27 years of age, is the youngest since Ken Griffey Jr.'s MVP campaign of 1997...Full 90 - Became 1 of 13 players in club history with 90+ runs and 90+ RBI in a season (last: Nelson Cruz, 2017)...Leading the Way - Moved into the leadoff spot in the batting order on Aug.
 9 and went on to hit safely in 39 of 45 games batting leadoff, including 17 multi-hit games…overall, hit .330 (62x188) with 35 runs, 19 doubles, 2 triples, 8 home runs, 21 RBI, 2 HBP, 17 walks, a .388 on-base percentage and a .580 slugging percentage (.967 OPS) in 45 games batting leadoff…among all leadoff hitters in 2018, ranked 3rd in batting, 3rd in slugging, 3rd in OPS and 5th in on-base percentage…became the 4th Mariners leadoff hitter in club history (done 7x) to hit at least .330 in a season and the first since Ichiro Suzuki (.352) in 2009...Irreplaceable - Ranked 9th among American League position players with a WAR of 6.1 (Baseball-Reference)…was the highest bWAR of any Mariners outfielder since Franklin Gutierrez in 2009 (6.6)…became the 4th Mariners outfielder in club history (done 10x) with a bWAR of at least 6.1; Ken Griffey Jr. had 6 seasons of 6.1+ bWAR, followed by Ichiro Suzuki (2), Gutierrez (1) and Haniger (1)...
 Exist to Assist - Tied for the Major League lead in outfield assists with 12 (also Andrew Benintendi-BOS and Billy Hamilton-CIN)…his 12 outfield assists were most by a Mariner since Ichiro Suzuki also had 12 in 2004...Starter - Made 156 outfield starts, tops in the AL and 2nd-most in MLB (Nick Markakis-ATL, 160)....Gamer - Ranked 5th in the American League with 1376.2 innings played…trailed only Marcus Semien-OAK (1423.2), Alex Bregman-HOU (1404.0), Matt Olson-OAK (1403.1) and Francisco Lindor-CLE (1386.1)...Living On Base - Had 9 games in which he reached base at least 4 times, tied for 5th-most in the American League (also: José Ramírez-CLE and Shin-Soo Choo-TEX)…trailed Mookie Betts-BOS (20), Mike Trout-LAA (17), Jose Altuve-HOU (12) and Francisco Lindor-CLE (11)...Do the Splits - Hit .314 (54x172) vs. left-handers, compared to .274 (116x424) against right-handers, but had 22 of his 26 home runs and 69 of his 93 RBI against right-handers… his .314 average against lefties was 10th-best in the American League...On It - From April 20-30, homered in 6 of 10 games, including 4 consecutive games, April 20-23...Daily Double - Tallied 21 doubles following the All-Star break, tied for 5th-most in the Major Leagues (also: Randal Grichuk-TOR).
 Extra, Extra! - Tallied 68 extra-base hits (38 doubles, 4 triples, 26 home runs), tied with Stephen Piscotty-OAK for 12th-most in the American League…his 68 extra-base hits were the most by a Mariners player since 2016 when Robinson Canó, Nelson Cruz and Kyle Seager each eclipsed that mark…had 2 games with 3 extra-base hits; only 6 American Leaguers had more games with 3+ XBH in 2018: Mookie Betts-BOS (7), Alex Bregman-HOU (3), Matt Chapman-OAK (3), Francisco Lindor-CLE (3), Giancarlo StantonNYY (3) and Mike Trout-LAA (3)…on Aug.
 9 at Houston, became the 8th Mariners leadoff hitter in club history with 3 extra-base hits, including a home run, in a game and the first since Jean Segura (9/2/17 vs. OAK)...Double Up - His 38 doubles were most by a Mariner since José López in 2009 (42)… ranked T12th in the American League (also: José Ramírez-CLE)...Off and Running - In March/April, hit .309 (30x97) with 17 runs, 6 doubles, 1 triple, 10 home runs, 27 RBI, 1 HBP, 12 walks, a .384 on-base percentage and a .701 slugging mark (1.085 OPS) in 27 games…became the 3rd Mariners player (done 4x) to hit at least 10 home runs in March/April, joining Ken Griffey Jr. (13 HR, 1997 and 11 HR, 1998) and Nelson Cruz (10 HR, 2015)…joined Ken Griffey Jr. as the only Mariners in club history to record at least 27 RBI in March/April; Griffey had 30 RBI in March/April, 1997, and 27 RBI in March/April, 1998...It's a Walk-Off Winner - Was 1 of 4 American Leaguers with multiple walk-off home runs in 2018, joining Jeimer Candelario-DET, Khris Davis-OAK and Justin Smoak-TOR…hit walk-off home runs on June 1 vs. Tampa Bay and on June 13 vs. Los Angeles-AL…is the 15th player in club history with 2 walk-off home runs in a single season (last: Adam Lind and Leonys Martín, 2016)...On a Roll - Had a career-high 17-game hitting streak, Aug.
 18-Sept.
 5…tied for the 5thlongest hitting streak in MLB in 2018 (also: 4 others)…during the streak, hit .306 (22x72) with 13 runs, 4 doubles, 1 triple, 5 home runs, 7 RBI, 9 walks, a .398 on-base percentage and a .597 slugging mark (.995 OPS)....He's a Winner - Ranked 6th in the Majors with 15 game-winning RBI...Ouch - Missed games July 5 vs. Los Angeles-AL and July 6 vs. Colorado with a bruised right knee.